January 25 - February 1, 2027

 Visit up to 6 different ski resorts on the island of Hokkaido: the "powder capital of the world."
 We check conditions each day and go where the snow is best!

-Stay in centrally-located accommodations with in-hotel "onsen" hot springs and soaking tubs.
-Guides will navigate the group to some of the best food Japan has to offer!
+Stay in centrally located accommodations featuring in-hotel onsen hot springs and soaking tubs.
+Our guides will lead the way to some of the best food Japan has to offer!

-The Wilderness Medicine CME lectures will be held every afternoon or evening before dinner in a nearby meeting space.
+Wilderness Medicine CME lectures take place each afternoon or evening before dinner in a nearby meeting space.

 Itinerary Snapshot